DevrexLabs/devrexlabs.github.io/_posts/2012-04-02-building-a-cms-with-livedb-part1.md

 title: Building a CMS with LiveDB - part 1
 layout: layout
 comments: true
+excerpt: This is the first article in a series aiming to provide more detail of liveDB development than the auick start guide does.
+You can hack along or sit back and enjoy the ride and download the zipped VS2010 project later.
 ---

 # {{page.title}}
 This is the first article in a series aiming to provide more detail of #liveDB development than the getting start guide does.
 You can hack along or sit back and enjoy the ride and download the zipped VS2010 project later.

 So, why on earth a CMS when there are so many available out-of-the box?
 Well, we’re actually building this for a client and they have pretty basic requirements at the moment, so integrating an existing CMS will probably cost more than implementing from scratch using #liveDB.
 Also, the client has kindly agreed to let us release the code under an open-source license.
 We believe it will serve as a good example for learning #liveDB.
 The primary focus will be on building the CMS backend.
 UI, if any will, be very limited.